 Under a legal protection policy – it is your insurer that meets your solicitor’s legal costs when the claim is small not the person at fault.

 What happened to the road accident claim small claims limit on 31 May 2021?

-However, on the 31 May 2021 new laws for road traffic accident claims came into force in England and Wales, which made several changes on how to claim for whiplash and other personal injuries in a road accident.
-One of the changes was to the small claims limit – which was to increase the threshold from £1,000 to £5,000.
+However, on the 31 May 2021 new laws for road traffic accident claims came into force in England and Wales.
+These laws made several changes on how to claim for whiplash and other personal injuries in a road accident.
+One of the changes was to the small claims limit – increasing the threshold from £1,000 to £5,000.

-In other words – for accidents after 31 May 2021 your pain and suffering for whiplash or other injuries in a road accident had to be £5,000 or more to allow your solicitor to recover the majority of your legal costs in making a claim.
+In other words – for accidents on or after 31 May 2021, your pain and suffering for whiplash or other injuries in a road accident had to be £5,000 or more to allow your solicitor to recover the majority of your legal costs in making a claim.

-- The change in the small claims limit only applied to accidents in England and Wales that occurred on or after 31 May 2021.
+The change in the small claims limit only applies to accidents in England and Wales that occurred on or after 31 May 2021.

-- Road accidents that occurred prior to the 31 May 2021 (even if the personal injury claim is commenced after 31 May 2021) are still subject to the lower small claims limit of £1,000.
+“No” – road accidents that occurred prior to the 31 May 2021 (even if the personal injury claim is commenced after 31 May 2021) are still subject to the lower small claims limit of £1,000.

 Financial loss and expense as well as personal injury?